 3 Drilling Performance

-Oil-based fluid systems generally deliver higher Penetration Rate (ROP) and improved drilling performance with excellent shale stability when compared with water-based fluid systems.
+Oil-based fluid systems generally deliver higher Penetration Rates (ROP) and improved drilling performance with excellent shale stability compared to water-based fluid systems.

 5 Temperature Stability